-The concept of dead hedging is to hammer in upright wooden poles into the ground about 30 to 50cm apart and then slowly fill it up with organic matter such as clippings, leaves and dead wood.
+The concept of dead hedging is to hammer in upright wooden poles into the ground about 30-50cm apart and then slowly fill it up with organic matter such as clippings, leafs and dead wood.

-The dead hedge then becomes a great location for insects, fungi, small mammals, bumblebees and birds to make their home.
+The dead hedge then becomes a great location for insects to make their home in (bug hotel), while fungi, small mammals, bumble bees and birds can pillage from it to make nests.

 It's a great way to recycle and reuse your green waste.
-We have now made six more dead hedges using this format of recycling our green waste.